History of the Catholic Church in France: Hundred Years' War, Joan of Arc and the Rex Christianissimus

-But at this juncture the Hundred Years' War broke out, and the French kingdom, which aspired to be the arbiter of Christendom, was menaced in its very existence by England.
+But at this juncture, the Hundred Years' War broke out, and the French kingdom, which aspired to be the arbiter of Christendom, was menaced in its very existence by England.
 English kings aimed at the French crown, and the two nations fought for the possession of Guienne.
 Twice during the war was the independence of France imperilled.
-Defeated on the Ecluse (1340), at Crécy (1346), at Poitiers (1356), France was saved by Charles V (1364-80) and by Duguesclin, only to suffer French defeat under Charles VI at Agincourt (1415) and to be ceded by the Treaty of Troyes to Henry V, King of England.
+Defeated at the Ecluse (1340), at Crécy (1346), and at Poitiers (1356), France was saved by Charles V (1364-80) and by Duguesclin, only to suffer French defeat under Charles VI at Agincourt (1415) and to be ceded by the Treaty of Troyes to Henry V, King of England.
 At this darkest hour of the monarchy, the nation itself was stirred.
-The revolutionary attempt by Etienne Marcel (1358) and the revolt which gave rise to the Ordonnace Cabochienne (1418) were the earliest signs of popular impatience at the absolutism of the French kings; but internal dissensions hindered an effective patriotic defence of the country.
+The revolutionary attempt by Etienne Marcel (1358) and the revolt that gave rise to the Ordonnace Cabochienne (1418) were the earliest signs of popular impatience at the absolutism of the French kings.
+Still, internal dissensions hindered an effective patriotic defence of the country.
 When Charles VII came to the throne, France had almost ceased to be French.
 The king and court lived beyond the Loire, and Paris was the seat of an English government.
-Saint Joan of Arc was the saviour of French nationality as well as French royalty, and at the end of Charles' reign (1422-61) Calais was the only spot in France in the hands of the English.
+Saint Joan of Arc was the saviour of French nationality as well as French royalty, and at the end of Charles' reign (1422-61), Calais was the only spot in France in the hands of the English.